nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `NAME` refers to the full name as shown in the displayed patient contact list.
 * The `INDEX` refers to the index number shown in the displayed patient contact list.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …​
-* The `NAME` provided must be the person's full name.
+* The `NAME` provided must be the patient's full name.
 <box type="important" light no-background>

 **Confirmation Requirement:**

-* A confirmation window will appear before deleting a person, asking you to confirm the deletion.
+* A confirmation window will appear before deleting a patient contact, asking you to confirm the deletion.
   You must select `OK` to proceed with the deletion.
-If you select `Cancel` the action will be aborted, and the person will not be deleted.
+If you select `Cancel` the action will be aborted, and the patient contact will not be deleted.
 * Keyboard commands such as `Enter`, `Return`, and `Space` act as shortcuts to select the OK button, while `Esc` triggers the cancel button.

 <img src="images/deleteConfirmation.png" width="800">